JQHY/ovrthrow/README.md

 The more damage you can do to the enemy, and the more walls you can repair, the more points you earn!
 However, you will also lose points if you don't repair your walls.
 Try to beat your highscore!

-For more info about playing the game, and troubleshooting, check out "Ovrthrow User Manual.pdf".
+For more info about playing the game, and troubleshooting, check out the user manual.

 ## Features in development